carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/bootstrap-gcp-project/README.md

 ## Build Scenarios
 A default scenario has been defined as a master scenario that invokes each of the scenario steps until a GCP project is built.
+The default scenario is invoked as follows:

+       molecule converge

 The 6 scenario have been defined as: